Testosterone poisoning: Psychology

 A 1996 Psychology Today article referred to the phrase as "only a joke", but noted that a study about testosterone and male employment had shown that testosterone levels were lower for successful new male employees at a southern U.S. oil firm than they were for new male employees who had quit their jobs or been terminated.

-Berenbaum et al. (1997) stated that exposure to high levels of androgens in utero is associated with higher levels of adult aggression.
+Berenbaum et al. (1997) said that exposure to high levels of androgens in utero is associated with higher levels of adult aggression.
 Mazur et al. (1998) stated that males with higher testosterone levels tend to be slightly more aggressive than other males.
 The authors suggested that higher testosterone levels were a result of aggressive behavior, not a cause of it.

 In Family and Friends' Guide to Domestic Violence, Elaine Weiss wrote that "deadly testosterone poisoning" (DTP) is one of "many misunderstandings about abusive men".
 She continued: "[This] is not a war of the hormones, an inevitable biological clash between estrogen and testosterone.
 If it were, then there would be more of it; every heterosexual relationship would be abusive".

 McDermott (2007) found a significant positive relationship between levels of testosterone and aggression.
 However, the link between testosterone and aggression was questioned in a 2010 study published in Nature.
 According to that study, "a single dose of testosterone in women causes a substantial increase in fair bargaining behaviour, thereby reducing bargaining conflicts and increasing the efficiency of social interactions.
 However, subjects who believed that they received testosterone—regardless of whether they actually received it or not—behaved much more unfairly than those who believed that they were treated with placebo."